qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## origins of DP

 Koen Van Exem; using it to sell fixed scope, fixed budget, fixed time projects

+Koen's intent for Dimensional Planning was to create a planning practice that makes planning both more predictable and adaptable, and to always have a shippable product on time.

 'scope' is not a long fixed list of functionalities; such a list is usually a proxy for the actual value a customer is seeking, but the functionalities is his/her frame of thinking, much easier to articulate; that's not a customer flaw per se, as developers it is our job to help find the real underlying value